-If the person is struggling with work, taking early retirement could be an option - although their employer must not put them under pressure to do this.
-If they have a company or private pension, they should seek advice from the employer or pension provider on how retiring early will affect them.
-If you support someone with young onset dementia, consider telling your own employer in case you need accommodations such as flexible working, unscheduled time off, or emotional support.
-Please see Sources of support on p13 for information on employment and young onset dementia.
+If the person is struggling with work, taking early retirement could be an option - although their employer must not put them under pressure to do so.
+If they have a company or private pension, seek advice from the employer or pension provider on how retiring early will affect them.